The Mother of AI project

 ✅ Subscribe to

-✅ Bookmark this blog - we update links as the weeks go
+for weekly updates✅ Bookmark this blog - we update links as the weeks go

 ✅ Get your hands dirty - every week’s notebook will be ready to run